carmine560/trading-assistant/README.md

 The `-A` and `-D` options generate completion scripts for action arguments.
-They are located at `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\completion.ps1` for PowerShell and `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\completion.sh` for Bash.
+They are located at `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\completion.ps1` for PowerShell 7 and `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\completion.sh` for Bash.

-To enable action argument completion in PowerShell, source the script in your current shell:
+To enable action argument completion in PowerShell 7, source the script in your current shell:

 ``` powershell